ebullient/obsidian-task-collector/README.md

         - The global flag, 'g' is applied to a per-line match.
         - *Be careful!* Test your expression before using it.
 There are several [online](https://www.regextester.com/) [tools](https://regex.observepoint.com/) that can help.

-### Moving completed tasks to a sub-section

-- **Completed area header**
+  - **Toggle: Register command for marking a task**
+    Register a command to mark the task _on the current line (or within the current selection)_ with the first task mark associated with the group.
+      - default: `false`

+  - **Area heading** (if Task Collection is enabled)
-    Completed (or canceled) items will be inserted under the specified header (most recent at the top).
+    Matching marked items will be inserted under the specified heading (most recent at the top).
-    - default: `## Log`

     - Notes:
-      - The default value will be used if the command is invoked and the configured value is empty.
+        - The area heading must be defined to enable collection for the group.
-      - The heading will be created at the end of the document if it does not exist.
+        - The heading will be created at the end of the note if it does not exist.
-      - When scanning the document for completed (or canceled) tasks, the contents from this configured header to the next heading or separator (`---`) will be ignored.
+        - When scanning the note for marked tasks, tasks with a matching mark found between the configured header and the next heading or separator (`---`) will be ignored.
-      - Completed (or canceled) tasks will be moved along with their sub items (nested lists, text, or quotes).
+        - Marked tasks will carry along their sub items (nested lists, text, or quotes).
-      - If a completed item has an incomplete child task, the child (and any text following) will remain in the original location.
+        - If a marked item has an incomplete child task, the child (and any text following) will remain in the original location.

-- **Remove the checkbox from moved items** (✨ 0.6.3)
+  - **Remove the checkbox from moved items** (✨ 0.6.3, if Task Collection is enabled) Remove the checkbox marked tasks during the move to the configured area.
-    Remove the checkbox from completed (or canceled) tasks during the move to the completed area.
-This transforms tasks into normal list items.
-Task Collector will not be able to reset these items.
+      - This transforms tasks into normal list items.
+      - Task Collector will not be able to reset these items.
 They also will not appear in task searches or queries.
       - default: `false`

 ## Right-click editor menu items